 An X-ray inspection system generates a two-dimensional (2D) transmission image by projecting X-rays through an object from a single direction.
-This is the same principle used in medical radiography (health check X-rays) and airport baggage screening.
-In contrast, a Computed Tomography (CT) system captures multiple X-ray images of an object from various angles and uses a computer to reconstruct them into a three-dimensional (3D) image.
+This operates on the same principle as general medical radiography or airport baggage screening.

 FAQs